gvwilson/fiction/voyage/index.md

 whether the new state should have a strong central government, or be a federation of semi-independent regions, were no closer to settlement than they had been eight months previously.
-When Tellervo's Maarit arrived on Citrine 29 at the head of her troop of battle-hardened veterans<span class="sidenote">The "Red Knees", who earned their name from Ugli's Tellervo's statement after the first battle of Partle's Bridge that they had "stood knee-deep in their own blood" to hold the ford below the bridge while the rebels retreated.
+When Tellervo's Maarit arrived on Citrine 29 at the head of her troop of battle-hardened veterans<span class="note">The "Red Knees", who earned their name from Ugli's Tellervo's statement after the first battle of Partle's Bridge that they had "stood knee-deep in their own blood" to hold the ford below the bridge while the rebels retreated.
 Tellervo's Maarit took